geerlingguy/ansible-for-devops/https-letsencrypt/README.md

     ansible-playbook -i inventory main.yml

+### 5 - Verify the certificate works

+After the playbook completes, visit your site at the https URL and verify it works with a valid certificate: `https://domain.example.com/`

+Or use openssl on the command line to verify the certificate details:

+    openssl s_client -showcerts -connect domain.example.com:443

 ## About the Author

 This project was created by [Jeff Geerling](https://www.jeffgeerling.com/) as an example for [Ansible for DevOps](https://www.ansiblefordevops.com/).